Frequently Asked Questions

 What are Non-watermarked, Full Resolution, Digital Image Files?

 Your processed, non-watermarked, Full Resolution Digital Image Files represent the selection of corrected (.JPEG) image files captured during your engagement session or wedding and are delivered upon expiration of your online gallery 90 days after your gallery’s commencement.
-Your Digital Image Files are always guaranteed to be delivered within 180 days of your wedding date.
+Your Digital Image Files are always guaranteed to be delivered within 180 days of your engagement session or wedding day.
 Digital Image Files arrive with a license to use, display and copy these images for your personal, non-commercial enjoyment.

 What rights do I have to my Digital Files?

-You are granted a license to reprint images whenever you want.
+You are granted a license to reprint images whenever you would like.
 You may not sell your images or publish your images in magazines or websites without written consent.
 I kindly ask that you like, link and tag Jason Kaczorowski Photography when sharing your engagement and wedding photos on Social Media.
-Your Digital Files arrive with a license for you to print, display and create products.
+Your Digital Files arrive with a license for you to print and display your photos.

 What is an Online Gallery?